 Funny enough, in a study from 2015, Facebook was head and shoulders above their competitors – especially Snapchat – in retaining visitors.
 After a ninety-day period, ninety-eight percent of people who had downloaded the Facebook app still used it at the end of that time frame.
 However, less than a third of those who had downloaded Snapchat still used the app at the end of ninety days.

-So is YouTube making a wise decision in opting for Snapchat-style reels, or are they better served continuing with projects like YouTube Red, and creating original content in the same way that Netflix and Hulu do?
+So is YouTube making a wise decision in opting for Snapchat-style reels, or are they better served to continue with projects like YouTube Red, and creating original content in the same way that Netflix and Hulu do?

 In the end, the reel might play the role of splitting the difference between Snapchat’s quickly-fading stories, and the hard-boiled (by comparison) content that Netflix and other streaming services offer.
 Ideally, YouTube would like the reel to feature as a more accessible alternative to the process of uploading a full video to the site.
 And anything that allows more videos to be uploaded by more people would seemingly be a good thing for YouTube.